Pulkit1822/CSE2006-Programming-in-Java/README.md

 ## About the Author

-These assignments were completed by Pulkit Kumar Mathur as part of a Java course.
+These assignments were completed by Pulkit Kumar Mathur.